PeterCamilleri/ideas/README.md

 manifest - What versions of modules are in the present mix.

+math - An examination of various aspects of Ruby math.

 missing - Some experiments with the method_missing hook.

+rb_config - A study of the RbConfig::CONFIG hash.

 questions - Code written while answering questions on stack overflow.

 stdout_redirect - Shell out with captured output.

+survey - A survey gem download statistics.

 subclass_string - Experiments with sub classing the String class.